STI testing

 STD and STI: How to prevent them?

-The development of an STD can be prevented by limiting the risk of infection either through adequate protection during sexual intercourse (e.g. by using a male or female condom) or through vaccination against certain infectious agents, such as hepatitis B virus (HBV) and human papillomavirus (HPV).
+The development of an STD can be prevented by limiting the risk of infection either through adequate protection during sexual activity (e.g. by using a male or female condom) or through vaccination against certain infectious agents, such as hepatitis B virus (HBV) and human papillomavirus (HPV).

 In case of doubt, especially after risky sex, it is recommended to get tested for STIs.